husseinaburas/cs362w17online/projects/hartmami/README.md

 ## Assignment 2

-	Part 3

-## These cases were modified to call the functions in cardEffect's switch:
+	These cases were modified to call the functions in cardEffect's switch:

 		case adventurer

 		case mine

 		case remodel

 		case smithy

 		case baron

-## bugs were added to:
+	bugs were added to:

 		adventurer

 		remodel

 		smithy

 		baron

-## udpated README
+	udpated README

-	commit, push README

 ## Assignment 1